sag (verb, noun) /sæg/ LISTEN

 - The little girl was tired and her head sagged forward.

 - There was no wind and the flag sagged on the flagpole.

 - The business has seen a sag in profits.

 - The seat of the old armchair had a sag in it.

 In pop culture

 The Screen Actors Guild, known by its acronym SAG, has been holding an annual awards ceremony for film and television actors since 1995.
-You can watch Nicole Kidman giving her acceptance speech for Outstanding Performance by a Female Actor in a Television Movie or Limited Series at this year’s awards here:
+You can watch Nicole Kidman giving her acceptance speech for Outstanding Performance by a Female Actor in a Television Movie or Limited Series at a recent awards ceremony here: